 An individual is considered a nonresident alien if they do not meet the substantial presence test, or are considered an exempt individual.
 An exempt individual is not exempt from tax, but is exempt from counting the days they are present in the United States towards the substantial presence test.
-The Tax and Compliance Manager assists foreign nationals in determining their tax status (resident alien or nonresident alien).
+The Assistant Controller, Payroll and Compliance assists foreign nationals in determining their tax status (resident alien or nonresident alien).
+This can be determined through the TDS software.